9-8-7-6/cs-notes/operating-systems/02-os structure.md

 - Users mostly program against APIs instead of system call
 - Create for convenience
 - Common language libraby
-- APIs do not necessarily use system calls
+- Not all API calls involve system calls; some are implemented entirely in user space
 - An API call may use multiple system calls
 - Common APIs:
     - **Win32 Api** for Windows